All Episodes

 It's interesting.

-Every time I hear Adam Schiff at the end of whether it's the congressional investigation or whatever report has come out, he always says, but you know, there's still more that we are having to look for.
+Every time I hear Adam Schiff at the end of whether it's the congressional investigation or whatever report has come out, he always says, but, you know, there's still more that we are having to look for.

 I think you're probably right.

-That he never finds it, because if it could be found, I'm pretty sure that uh Adam Schill, I'll call him a shill for the left.
+But he never finds it because if it could be found, I'm pretty sure that Adam Schill, I'll call him a Schill for the left, he would have found it by now.

 There's got to be fire.